Skip to footer content

 WorkBook workBook = WorkBook.Load("inventory.xlsx");

-// Select first Excel worksheet
+// Select the first worksheet

 WorkSheet sheet = workBook.WorkSheets.First();

-// Convert to DataTable with headers
+// Convert to DataTable -- first row becomes column headers

 DataTable dataTable = sheet.ToDataTable(true);